yorkbill/get-support/opencase.md

 Complete the following steps to create a support case from the Support Center:

   1. Click **Support** from the console menu bar.
-  1. From the **Contact support** section, click **Create case**.
+  1. From the Contact support section, click **Create a case**.
   1. Select the type of issue that you need help with.
   1. Complete the required fields.
   1. Optional:
-    * Attach files that provide more details about the issue you're experiencing.
+    * Attach files and resources to provide more details about the issue you're experiencing.
     * Add another user to the case if the user is in the account.
 For more information, see [Adding users to your case management access group](/docs/get-support?topic=get-support-access#add-user-access-group).
     * Select **Email me updates about this case** to receive support case notifications.
-  1. Click **Create**.
+  1. Click **Continue to review**, then **Create case**.
 You will receive email verification for the case.
 Follow the instructions for further communication on the issue.

-You can also create a support case by clicking **View all open cases** from the Recent cases section of the Support page.
+You can also create a support case by clicking **View all** from the Recent support cases widget of the Support Center.
 Then, from the Manage cases page, click **Create new case**.
 {: tip}

 ### Supported file types for cases